Google GCP-AGWA Certification Exam Syllabus

 - Setting and adjusting storage quotas for individual users or OUs.

-- Installing and configuring Google Drive for desktop.
+- Allowing or disallowing Google Drive for desktop.

-- Transferring ownership of les and folders to other users.
+- Transferring ownership of files and folders to other users.

 - Managing Drive Labels.